 The main research direction in the Zhang Laboratory is focused on the ischemic and hemorrhagic stroke, as well as global cerebral ischemia, neonatal hypoxia, and neurological complications of neurosurgery and anesthesia.
 Animal models of above mentioned neurological disorders are currently employed in the studies of cerebral physiology including blood-brain barrier, brain edema, cerebral blood flow and intracranial pressure, cerebral morphology, especially immunohistochemistry, molecular biology, neuro-imaging, neurological and neurobehavioral functional testing.
 The main focus of research interests is cerebral vascular biology, neuroprotective strategies, gene therapy, signaling pathways, apoptosis, and hyperbaric medicine.

 One of the goals of the Neuroscience Research Laboratories involves training in neuroscience research.
-The Laboratories currently host researchers from America, Austria, Brazil, Bulgaria, China, Jamaica, Mongolia, Nepal, Kazakhstan and Turkey.
+The Zhang Laboratories currently host visiting research scholars from all over the world to include Bulgaria, China, India, Iran, Jamaica, Mongolia, Nepal, Poland, Russia and Turkey, as well as researchers from the United States.
 In addition neurosurgery and anesthesiology residents are encouraged to participate in the basic science research.
 Graduate students in basic science departments are encouraged to investigate clinical neuroscience problems.

 Dr. Zhang's research efforts have been and are supported by grants from American Heart Association, National Institute of Health, and several other foundations.